-There are two ways that we can define a function using Matlab.
 In many instances, it may be useful to either have a particular expression stored temporarily as a function suitable for use in your Matlab session, or stored permanently for use in any Matlab session.
-It is important to note here, that anything typed in the command window is considered as only temporary code, and will not be able to be retrieved once the session has been closed.
+It is important to note here that anything typed in the command window is considered as temporary code which cannot be retrieved once the session has been closed.

+There are two ways that we can define a function using Matlab.
 The first way to define a function is to use an inline function definition; the second is to write a function m-file.
 We discuss both along with illustrative examples.
-We first define an inline function, and consider the function $f(x) = ae^{bx}$.
-In the Matlab command window we can write